Updated: Jul 9, 2022

-Although I know fish is so healthy for you.
-I try to inject fish into my kids meal.
-Canned mackerel and tuna is one of my star ingredients on hand.
+Mackerel is a pantry staple especially in quarantine life.
+How about you?
+Do you have it at home?
+Luckily we have many varieties of fresh fish available in Japan but it’s still on the pricey side compared to other protein sources.
+Although I know fish is so healthy for you, I try to inject fish into my kids' meals.
+Canned mackerel and tuna are one of my star ingredients to have on hand.

-Get delicious and quick noodle with your pantry items in 15mins.
+Get quick and delicious noodles with your pantry items in 15 minutes.

 Thank you very much for reading!